 We have many exciting projects underway (click here to support our initiatives or contact us at info@tregaronconservancy.org to learn more):

 - Uncovering and restoring original stone bridges, walls, footpaths and stairways and re-establishing historic footpaths, with guidance from DC’s Historic Preservation Office.
 In 2019 alone, we uncovered the original cobblestone edges of Klingle Stream and started to recreate Shipman’s original, circa 1915 footpath around the lily pond.
-(Enjoy this brochure with info for kids about the pond!)
+(Enjoy this brochure with information for kids about the pond!)

 - Updating maps to reflect new paths and entrances, and creating new interpretive signs.

 - Renewing the Klingle Stream Valley landscape from the Causeway bridge to the Klingle Stream headwall by removing invasives, restoring the stream bed, restoring stone bridges, and establishing new Shipman-inspired plantings.
+A key feature of Shipman’s work is flowering plants along waterways, and we have planted hundreds of daffodils along Klingle Stream and elsewhere for early spring color.

 - Caring for or removing trees that have been affected by alternating periods of heavy rain and drought in recent years.